Sarthak044/ProVulnScanner/README.md

 # ProVulnScanner
 Scans for Vulnerasbilities particularly xss

-Kindly run install.sh first to make sure all the libraries \m are installed.
+Kindly run install.sh first to make sure all the libraries \n are installed.